pentandra/lifepreserver/content/blog/w3c-web-annotation-wg/index.markdown

   </figcaption>
 </figure>

+Really, the only thing that differentiates the research domains from each other is what that information is and how that information is obtained.
+Once information is obtained the process of finding answers using that information is surprisingly similar.
 If you are trying to understand [the weak force][weak-force], you need [a really large particle accelerator][LHC].
 If you are trying to piece together the past, you need all the artifacts from that time period that you can get your hands on.
-Once information is obtained the process of finding answers using that information is surprisingly similar.
-Really the only thing that differentiates the research domains from each other is what that information is and how that information is obtained.

-Web annotations let us build on top of these existing sources of information.
-They are domain agnostic, so it doesn't matter whether the information involves census records or high-speed proton collisions.
+Web annotations let us build on top of these existing sources of information, whether they have been sitting for hundreds of years in a archive, or have just been created by an expensive particle detector.
+Web annotations are domain agnostic---it doesn't matter whether the information involves census records or high-speed proton collisions.
 Web annotations do not change the data or documents that they point to.
 Since web annotations are creative works, the annotation creator is at liberty to choose how (or if) to license an annotation, the same as with any other authored content on the web.
-This makes it possible to openly share annotations of images in paywalled image repositories.
+Yes, this even makes it possible to liberally license and share annotations of copyright images in paywalled image repositories.

 So to conclude, web annotations are awesome.
 They're fundamental for collaborative, open research.
 They have the potential to revolutionize the way that research is published.
-In the next few posts I will be describing what this means for genealogy.
+In the near future I will be describing what this means for genealogy.
 Bring on the Web!
 {: .conclusion }

 <figure about="<%= url_for @item %>annotation-architecture.svg" vocab="http://purl.org/dc/terms/" id="annotation_architecture" class="section">